Ethics Competition

 Listen to our Ethics Bowl podcast!

-The Ethics Center and the Department of Philosophy are partnering to send an interdisciplinary team to the Ethics Bowl regional qualifier November 16, 2024, at the University of Chicago.
-The students are preparing for the competition as part of PHIL 3140: Ethics Bowl.
-The course instructor, Elek Metro-Roland, is coaching the team with assistance from fellow Philosophy graduate students Nathan Borghese and Michael Brook.
+Students prepared for the competition as part of PHIL 3140: Ethics Bowl.
+The course instructor, Elek Metro-Roland, coached the team with assistance from fellow Philosophy graduate students Nathan Borghese and Michael Brook.

-This year's team members are: Jade Celestine, a junior majoring in criminal justice studies and minoring in political science; Brendan Mathews, a senior majoring in philosophy; Daniel Meimers, a junior majoring in psychology; Antoine Royal, a freshman majoring in biomedical sciences and minoring in chemistry; Jakob Taylor, a sophomore with a double major in philosophy and political science; Jonah Verhage, a senior with a double major in political science and philosophy, and a minor in communication studies; and Heleana Wessendorf, a senior majoring in philosophy.
+This year's team members were: Jade Celestine, a junior majoring in criminal justice studies and minoring in political science; Brendan Mathews, a senior majoring in philosophy; Daniel Meimers, a junior majoring in psychology; Antoine Royal, a freshman majoring in biomedical sciences and minoring in chemistry; Jakob Taylor, a sophomore with a double major in philosophy and political science; Jonah Verhage, a senior with a double major in political science and philosophy, and a minor in communication studies; and Heleana Wessendorf, a senior majoring in philosophy.

 The APPE Intercollegiate Ethics Bowl (APPE IEB) provides students with an opportunity to practice applying the moral theories and argumentation principles that they learn in their ethics classes.
 Students receive a set of case studies in advance involving ethical issues in a number of practical contexts, including engineering, law, medicine, personal relationships, school and politics.